gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 # Decoding The Thought Vector

 Neural networks have the rather uncanny knack for turning meaning into numbers.
-These numbers, the activations of the network, are represented by large, dense arrays, which sit between the layers of the network.
-They carry useful information from one layer of the network to the next, are believed to represent the data at different layers of abstraction.
-The numbers themselves, however, have thus far defied interpretation.
+Data flows from the input to the output, getting pushed through a series of transformations which process the data into increasingly abstruse vectors of representations.
+These numbers, the activations of the network, carry useful information from one layer of the network to the next, are believed to represent the data at different layers of abstraction.
+But the vectors themselves, however, have thus far defied interpretation.

-In this blog post I put forward a way of interpreting these vectors.
+In this blog post I put forward a possible interpretation of these vectors.
 I argue that these vectors shouldn't be taken literally, but rather as an encoding for a simpler, sparse data structure.
 This gives rise to a simple technique (the $k$-SVD) for reverse engineering this data structure, and gives us the tools to decode the vectors meaning.

 Applying this trick to a Variational Autoencoder, trained on a dataset of faces, produces a decomposition of <a href="javascript:void(0)" class="hasTooltipSmall">this face<span style="display:none"><img src = "yann.jpg" style="width: 150px"></span></a> into its bare components